 Mike has been involved in Design and Technology education for 25 years as teacher, co-ordinator, education officer and now teacher educator.
 He has worked in 3 other ITE institutions developing and delivering primary and secondary courses and is probably best known for his work on values in design and technology.
-He have continued to write papers and presents regularly at national and international conferences.
+He has continued to write papers and presents regularly at national and international conferences.
 Since joining LJMU in 2004, he has been PGCE Route Leader for Design and Technology, co-ordinated the PGCE course, been responsible for an undergraduate KS2/3 design and technology course and is now heavily involved in teaching research methods.

 University of Sheffield, United Kingdom, BEng(Hons), Mechanical Engineering